ZWeiweiY/StepUp/README.md

 This game was developed during a semester-long project with a team of six graduate students, and I served as the **sole programmer** responsible for every gameplay system, feature, and technical decision.

-Explore the full project [here](https://projects.etc.cmu.edu/step-up/about)
+Explore the project details [here](https://projects.etc.cmu.edu/step-up/about)

 ---